IMOP-lab/HV-Mamba/README.md

 ## Question

-If you have any qusetion, please contact 'gaopeng.huang@hdu.edu.cn'
+If you have any qusetion, please contact '[gaopeng.huang@hdu.edu.cn](mailto:gaopeng.huang@hdu.edu.cn)'.